-- ensure appropriate numbers of Fire Wardens are trained to manage evacuation procedures; - arranging College fire drill procedures; - arranging for the upkeep of a Fire Precautions Logbook and to ensure that appropriate fire action notices, safety signs and fire extinguishers etc. are properly maintained and correctly positioned.
+- ensuring appropriate numbers of Evacuation Wardens are trained to manage evacuation procedures; - arranging College fire drill procedures and regular practical evacuations; - arranging for the upkeep of a Fire Precautions Logbook and to ensure that appropriate fire action notices, safety signs and fire extinguishers etc. are properly maintained and correctly positioned.